-If you see any bumps or irregularities in your Pom's tail, you should take him to the veterinarian right once.
-Your veterinarian may need to check your puppy's calcium levels to ensure that they are within normal ranges.
-Low or excessive calcium levels are harmful to your Pom's health and can result in distortion of the vertebrae and other problems.
+If you see any bumps or irregularities in your Pom’s tail, you should immediately take him to the veterinarian.
+Your veterinarian may need to check your puppy’s calcium levels to ensure they are within normal ranges.
+Low or excessive calcium levels harm your Pom’s health and can result in distortion of the vertebrae and other problems.

 Is It Normal For A Pomeranian’s Tail To Hang Down?

 Pomeranian tails are not supposed to hang down in normal circumstances.
-Tail dangling in your Pom's case might be indicative of an injury or fracture, or it could be indicative of another health problem such as clogged or diseased anal glands.
-It's preferable if you call your veterinarian so that your dog may be addressed properly.
+Tail dangling in your Pom’s case might indicate an injury, fracture, or health problem, such as clogged or infected anal glands.
+It’s preferable if you call your veterinarian so that your dog may be addressed properly.

 Final Thoughts On The Pomeranian Tail

-Pomeranians are great in many ways, their tails certainly help with the cute factor.
-Regardless of Pomeranian tail shape, there’s one thing for sure: the friendship, loyalty and love your Pom gives you can’t be beaten.
+Pomeranians are great in many ways, and their tails certainly help with the cute factor.
+Regardless of Pomeranian tail shape, one thing is certain: the friendship, loyalty, and love your Pom gives you can’t be beaten.
 With their glamorous coat, fluffy tail, and sweet face, Pomeranians won’t need to ask for your attention twice.